The Foreign and Commonwealth Office (FCO) advise against all travel to areas within:

-You should take great care in the remaining areas of the provinces of Adrar, Tamanrasset and Illizi which are not specifically covered above, and the provinces of Bordj Bou Arreridj, Bejaia and Skikda east of Algiers, due to the ongoing threat from terrorism.
+You should take great care in the remaining areas of the provinces of Adrar, Tamanrasset and Illizi which are not specifically covered above, and the provinces of Bordj Bou Arreridj, Bejaia and Skikda east of Algiers, due to the continuing threat from terrorism.

 There is a high threat from terrorism in Algeria.
-The Algerian Government drew attention to the potential risk from ISIL infiltration on 21 September after the kidnap of the French national in the Kabylie area.
+The Algerian Government drew attention to the potential risk from ISIL infiltration following the kidnap and subsequent murder of a French national in the Kabylie area in September 2014.
+On 19 April 2014, terrorists attacked the Algerian army in Tizi Ouzou, killing 11 people.
 A serious terrorist attack took place on 16 January 2013 at a gas installation near the town of In Amenas near the Algerian border with Libya.
-On 19 April 2014 terrorists attacked the Algerian army in Tizi Ouzou, killing 11 people.
 Terrorists have been involved in kidnaps in Algeria and the wider Sahel region.
 Further kidnaps are likely.
 See Terrorism

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 Take out comprehensive travel and medical insurance before you travel.